Firewall Rule Basics¶

 WAN net - Please note this is not the internet, this is just the network wan is connected to, just like lan, or opt net aliases above.
 If your ISP puts you on a x.x.x/21 network, or a /29 or a /24 that is the network this refers too..
 Not the whole internet.

 PPTP clients - Automatically locate and use the addresses of PPTP clients

 L2TP clients - Automatically locate and use the addresses of L2TP clients

-This Firewall (self) - Any IP address assigned to any interface on this firewall (pfSense 2.2+)
+This Firewall (self) - Any IP address assigned to any interface on this firewall (pfSense software version 2.2+)

 These macros are handy because they allow generic rules to be created that refer to LAN or a specific interface.
 If that interface IP address or subnet changes in the future, the rules will be rebuilt correctly and they will not need manually adjusted.

 For fixing issues with firewall rules, see Firewall Rule Troubleshooting.